superlinked/VectorHub/docs/use_cases/node2vec.md

 ).to(device)
 ```

 The next steps include initializing the data loader and the optimizer.
 The role of the data loader is to generate training batches.
-In our case, it will sample the random walks, create skip-gram pairs, and generate corrupted pairs.
+In our case, it will sample the random walks, create skip-gram pairs, and generate corrupted pairs by replacing either the head or tail of the edge from the noise distribution.

-The optimizer is used to update the model weights to minimize the loss (cross entropy).
+The optimizer is used to update the model weights to minimize the loss.
 In our case, we are using the sparse variant of the Adam optimizer.

 ```python
 loader = n2v.loader(batch_size=128, shuffle=True, num_workers=4)